>>>>gt;>>t;>>>>>>>>Four years seems like a long time when you're eleven years old, but in the blink of an eye it was gone. This is all that's left.

 June 1970

 After visiting Collingwood – the dockyard apprentice training centre on Khyber Road – with the school on a snowy day months earlier, I never dreamt I’d be coming back as an electrical fitter apprentice.
 In summer sunshine, Collingwood didn’t look half as dismal and a sizeable Upbury contingent helped me settle quickly.
-How Brian Lack, Raymond Wright, Martyn Hooper and I came to be in the same building, learning the same trade, in the very same section was incredible.
+How Brian Lack, Raymond Wright, Martyn Hooper and I came to be in the same building, learning the same trade on the same section was incredible.
 Apprentices from most trades went straight into the yard, but not us.
 In time we would, along with the engine fitter apprentices, but for the next two years we’d be based at Collingwood.
 And we weren’t the only ex-Upbury pupils there.
 Peter Rowswell and Bob Harding were on other sections, as were second year apprentices Chris Holmes and Harjinder Bahia.

 After working a week in hand we got our first pay packet of four quid.
 Brian suggested we celebrate with a lunchtime pint.
 I wasn’t that enthusiastic but I tagged along anyway with Brian, Raymond, Martyn and couple of our new workmates.